 Close the turning opening with small, neat stitches.
 Try to keep this seam invisible so the finish looks clean.

 Finally, add the details.
 Sew on the bead eyes, placing them slightly forward for a more expressive look.
-If you want to give your dragon a bit more character, sew small beads along the spine.
+If you want to give your dragon a bit more character, cut from felt and sew spikes along the back and the tail tip made of fleece.
 This adds texture and a subtle decorative touch without making the design complicated.

 Tips for a Clean Minimalist Look